Andrew53O/data_struct/CPE/CPE_NOTES.md

 proof = a = qb + r, any divisor of 2 of these terms must divide all 3 terms, so a, b and b, have the same divisors

+### All you need is love

+Need to add these 2 lines, otherwise it won't pass

+ios_base::sync_with_stdio(false); cuts the synchronization with C's I/O.

+cin.tie(NULL); unties cin from cout, which stops the program from flushing the output buffer every time you ask for input.

 # Some useful library & function